Unfair Dismissal Support & Advice in Melbourne

 Unreasonable – This happens when there simply wasn’t a valid reason for the dismissal, or if the employer didn’t give the employee an opportunity to respond to allegations, especially in cases of alleged unsatisfactory performance.

-Our team of unfair dismissal experts understand both the emotional and legal aspects of these
+Our team of unfair dismissal experts understand both the emotional and legal aspects of these cases and are ready to support you every step of the way.

-Free Initial Consultation
+Free Consultation

 Many people hesitate to seek help because they think it’ll be expensive.
 We start with a free consultation to understand your situation and assess the likelihood of a successful unfair dismissal application.

-Case Assessment
+Case Assesment

 Our unfair dismissal experts will examine the details of your case, seeing if you meet the criteria for unfair dismissal under the Fair Work Act, including whether your employment relationship and employment contract have been properly respected.
 We also assess any applicable enterprise agreements that might impact your dismissal rights.